Coming soon from Fonthill Media and author Walter S. Zapotoczny is Sonderkommando Elbe: The Luftwaffe’s Kamikaze Force.

 Please Note: This is an archived post.
 The information presented here may not be current and the associated listing may no longer be active.

-The aircraft is located at in Martha’s Vineyard, MA and is available for US $24,950, although bids are also being accepted.
-Click here to check out the eBay listing, which includes many additional photos and details.
+The aircraft is located in French Camp, Mississippi and is currently available for bidding.
+Click here to check out the eBay listing, which includes additional photos and details.

 Please Note: This post contains an eBay affiliate link.
 When you purchase through links on our site, we may earn an affiliate commission.

-The 256 page book is currently available for pre-order in hardcover and Kindle editions, with release slated for January 10.
+The upcoming, 272 page hardcover release is currently available for pre-order with release slated for March 30.

 Product Page